Working at Camp Santanoni

 The Main Camp at Santanoni is a 4.9-mile hike/bike from Santanoni’s Gate Lodge near the hamlet of Newcomb.
 Staff should be in good physical condition in order to be able to routinely travel between the Gate Lodge and Main Camp on foot or by bicycle and to handle the physical work required at the site.
 Applicants should also have some outdoor experience and be comfortable, if not delighted, working in this wilderness setting.
 Although there will be support from AARCH staff, local townspeople, and NYS Department of Environmental Conservation staff, considerable self-sufficiency is required.
 All staff will reside at the Gate Lodge, which is located near the hamlet and has all the modern conveniences.

-Employment dates are June 9-September 4, 2017, though we have some flexibility on these dates.
+Employment dates are June 8-September 3, 2018, though we have some flexibility on these dates.
 The Camp Santanoni staff will be expected to work approximately 40 hours per week over a six-day workweek.
 A $3000 stipend and housing will be provided.
-Applicants should be in an historic preservation, environmental studies or related field, enjoy the outdoors, be motivated and independent and work well with the public.
+Applicants should be in an historic preservation, history, environmental studies or related field, enjoy and be very comfortable in the outdoors, be motivated and independent and work well with the public.
 Contact AARCH for further information, if desired.
-Some additional information about Camp Santanoni and AARCH is available at www.aarch.org
+Additional information about Camp Santanoni and AARCH is available at www.aarch.org.